 The Higher Education Forum

-The Forum, a collaboration of higher education leaders and scholars, launched in 1984 and moved to the Academy in 2022.
-The Higher Education Forum is an opportunity for the Academy to provide leadership and learning on pressing issues in higher education with a cross-disciplinary and cross-sector approach that draws on the strengths of its members and Affiliates.
+The Higher Education Forum, a collaboration of higher education leaders and scholars, launched in 1984 and moved to the Academy in 2022.
+The Higher Education Forum is an opportunity for the Academy to provide leadership and learning on pressing issues in higher education with an interdisciplinary and cross-sector approach that draws on the strengths of its members and Affiliates.

 People